poppinss/indicative/readme.md

 ```

 #### toBoolean
-convers value to a boolean, `0, false, null, undefined, ''` will return `false` and everything else will return `true`.
+Converts value to a boolean, `0, false, null, undefined, ''` will return `false` and everything else will return `true`.

 ```javascript
 // raw sanitization